danvk/literate-ts/README.md

    ```

    Literate TS will verify that this error occurs in your code sample, _and no others_.
+   In other words, with no error annotations, literate-ts verifies that there are no errors.

 2. **Types**.
 To assert that the type of an expression is what you expect, use a comment starting with
    "type is":